vfarcic/docker-swarm/article-04.md

-Scaling Containers with Docker Swarm, Docker Compose and Consul (Part 4/4) - Scaling Services and Clients
+Scaling To Infinity with Docker Swarm, Docker Compose and Consul (Part 4/4) - Scaling Individual Services
 =========================================================================================================

 TODO: Links to all articles
+* A Taste of What Is To Come
+* Manually Deploying First Instance
+* Automation with Ansible and Jenkins and Self-Healing Procedure
+* Scaling Individual Services

 In the previous article (TODO: Link) we switched from manual deployment to automatic one with Jenkins and Ansible.
 In the quest for **zero-downtime** we employed Consul to check **health** of our services and initiate deployment through Jenkins is one of them fails.